IFilella/PELE_ConStraParl/README.md

 1) `prep_glides_to_PELE.py`
    **This script generates a COMPLEXES directory containing PDBs with the target and the ligands prepared for PELE.**
-   (optional) It can create an HBList directory containing each complex's inter- and intra-molecular hydrogen bond interactions.
+   (optional) It can create an HBlist directory containing target and target-ligand hydrogen bond interactions for each ligand.
    (optional) It can produce an SDF file containing ligands that meet the specified property filters (requires the output table).

 2) `generate_batch.py`
    **This script creates the execution files needed for each ligand to complete the PELE simulation and puts them into a new runs directory.**
    - runs_0_ligandX: SLURM script generating the subdirectory for the PELE simulations of ligandX.
    - batch_0: Batch file to execute all run_0_ligandX scripts in parallel.
-   - runs_1_ligandX: SLURM script executing the PELE simulation of ligandX.
+   - runs_1_ligandX: SLURM script executing the PELE rescoring simulation of ligandX.
    - batch_1: Batch file to execute all run_1_ligandX scripts in parallel.
+   - runs_2_ligandX (only if strain): SLURM script executing the PELE simulation of the ligand alone in implicit solvent.
+   - batch_2 (only if strain): Batch file to execute all run_2_ligandX scripts in parallel.
+   - runs_3_ligandX (only if strain): SLURM script applying strain corrections.
+   - batch_3 (only if strain): Batch file to execute all run_3_ligandX scripts in parallel.
    - runs: Directory where all run and batch files will be stored.
    - results: Directory where all simulation output subdirectories and PELE configuration files will be stored.